paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 for “Exception for Certain Foods.—Subsection (a) does not preclude the procurement of foods”, and added par.
 (2).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–60, div.
+A, title VIII, § 831(c), Dec.
+18, 2025, 139 Stat.
+960, provided that: “This section and the amendments made by this section [amending this section] shall apply with respect to contracts entered into on or after the date of the enactment of this Act [Dec.
+18, 2025].”

+#### Effective and Termination Dates of 2024 Amendment
+Pub.
+L. 118–159, div.
+A, title VIII, § 842(b), Dec.
+23, 2024, 138 Stat.
+1990, provided that: “Paragraphs (3) and (4) of [section 4862(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4862/b&num=0&edition=prelim), United States Code, as added by subsection (a), shall take effect on January 1, 2026.”

+Pub.
+L. 118–159, div.
+A, title VIII, § 842(c), Dec.
+23, 2024, 138 Stat.
+1991, provided that the amendment made by section 842(c) is effective Jan.
+1, 2029.

 #### Effective Date of 2023 Amendment
 Pub.
 L. 118–31, div.
 A, title VIII, § 832(b), Dec.
 22, 2023, 137 Stat.
 337, provided that: “The amendments made by subsection (a) [amending this section] shall apply only with respect to agreements entered into on or after the date of the enactment of this Act [Dec.
 22, 2023].”